zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 3. In the Page Item properties on the right, scroll down to the section for Default.
 Set the Type to **Static** and value to **'Texas'** or another state of your choosing (in single quotes).
 ![Image alt text](images/add-spatial-analysis-05.png)

-## Task 3: Add an Item for distance entry
+## Task 3: Add an Item for Distance Entry

 1. Drag Number Field into your filters region.
 Update the name to **P3_DISTANCE** and the label to **Proximity (km)**.
 ![Image alt text](images/add-spatial-analysis-06.png)